Vote by Mail

 It's super easy to vote by mail!
-You just request your ballot - find out more county-specific information below - and your election office will mail it to you starting September 24th.
+You just request your ballot - find out more county-specific information below - and your election office will mail it to you in the weeks leading up to the election.
 Once you receive it, you fill out your ballot just as you would if you voted in person (except you can do it in your pajamas!) and send it back to your election office.

-To send it back, you have two options.
-You can put it back in the mail - most counties already pay for your postage.
+To send it back just stick it in the mail - many counties already pay for your postage.
 Your ballot just needs to be postmarked by Election Day and can arrive up to two weeks later, but still make sure to mail it back as soon as possible because it could take a few weeks to arrive.
-You can also put your ballot in a designated drop box in your county where it will be picked up by your election office.
-Read more about this option below!

 Sign up to get your mail-in ballot here:

 All you need is the last four digits of your SSN or your driver's license number.

 If you requested your mail-in ballot but would now prefer to vote in person,

 Just bring your mail-in ballot with you!
 You’ll surrender it to the poll workers and then vote regularly.

 If you don’t have your ballot, you’ll sign an affidavit saying that you’re only voting once and then you’ll cast a provisional ballot (these are counted separately).

 Unfortunately, state legislation did not pass in time, so there won't be drop boxes available for April election.
 You must either mail back your ballot or hand deliver it to your election authority's office.